Achievable logoAchievable logo

 Oil & gas

-There are three general types of oil and gas limited partnerships.
-We’ll discuss income wells, developmental wells, and exploratory wells.
-Each comes with unique risks and benefits.
+There are three general types of oil and gas limited partnerships: income wells, developmental wells, and exploratory wells.
+Each has a different risk/return profile and different levels of IDCs and mineral rights costs.

 Income (stripper) well summary